cronologic-de/ug_timetaggermodule/source/hardware.rst

 signals or small scale signals shall be processed, a discriminator must be implemented.

-This signal must not be left floating and should always be in a well defined LOW or HIGH state.
+This signal must not be left floating and should always be in a well-defined LOW or HIGH state.

 .. raw:: html